 Why Do You Need HOA Authorization to Remodel?

 Being communal groups, HOAs are concerned with maintaining the property as a whole.
 Your unit is secondary to the welfare of the entire building.
 That's why CC&Rs stress the word structural in the by-laws.
-A typical clause reads,
+For example, a typical clause reads "Nothing shall be done in any unit or on the common areas which may impair the structural integrity of the building or which may structurally change the building."

 In addition to structural integrity, HOAs are concerned about noise.
 Noise is the number one cause of rancor in condos, so associations want to keep peace among residents.